 What happens if I don’t pay my court ordered child support?

-Your ex-spouse has several remedies when you do not pay child support.
+Your ex-spouse has remedies when you do not pay child support.
 One can be held in contempt for non-payment.
-Thus, the law provides that after a finding of contempt, the parent can be:
+[750 ILCS 5/505(b)].

-The court often does not send you straight to jail (including work-release, etc.).
-Instead, the law allows a short period of time to purge yourself of the contempt by payment.
+The court does not send you straight to jail (including work-release, etc.).
+Instead, the law allows time to purge any contempt finding.

-The amount you are ordered to pay (the purge amount) should be in keeping with your ability to pay.
-Sometimes, however, the court will send you straight to jail, but with a provision that you may gain your release by making payment in an amount the judge believes you are capable of making.
+We call the amount you’re ordered to pay the “purge” amount.
+The purge should be set based on your ability to pay.
+In rare cases, however, the court will send you straight to jail, but provide that you may gain your release by making payment in an amount the judge believes you are capable of making.

-The child’s “custodian” is entitled to obtain a judgment against you, the same as a creditor can for money you owe.
-The judgment can be enforced against real estate and any other asset you own, such as a car, bank accounts, stock etc. Your wages and bank accounts are also subject to garnishment for any child support arrearage judgment.
+Understand that each missed support payment under Illinois law is a “judgment.”
+750 ILCS 5/505(d).
+This means that the “custodian” can collect on that judgment–the same as a creditor can for money you owe.
+The judgment can be enforced against real estate and any other asset you own.
+This includes bank accounts, stock, 401(k) accounts, etc. Your wages are also subject to garnishment for any child support arrearage judgment.

 A Class A misdemeanor is punishable by up to one year in jail and a fine of up to $2,500.
-If the amount exceeds $20,000, you can be charged with a Class 4 felony, punishable by one to three years in prison.
+If the amount exceeds $20,000, you can be charged with a Class 4 felony.
+These are punishable by one to three years in prison.

-Not only a driver’s license, but also professional licensing, such as a license to practice law or medicine, can be suspended on account of an arrearage in child support.
+Not only a driver’s license, but also professional licensing, such as a license to practice law or medicine, can be suspended because of an arrearage in child support.

 Moving out of State to Avoid Child Support